Species Survival Plan

 Population estimates in 2019 were about 10,000 in the wild.
 Major threats to this species are deforestation, overgrazing by livestock leading to a reduced prey base, and indirect poisoning.

 Fossil Rim takes part in the black-footed cat SSP and is currently home to two breeding pairs located in our Intensive Management Area (IMA).
 In 2019, a female gave birth to the first two black-footed cat kittens in Fossil Rim history.
-The black-footed cats can be seen on our Behind-the-Scenes Tour, plus one female lives at the Children's Animal Center.
+The black-footed cats can be seen on our Behind-the-Scenes Tour, plus two live at the Children's Animal Center.

 MEET THE NEIGHBORS